observatorium/observatorium/CODE_OF_CONDUCT.md

 # Observatorium Community Code of Conduct

 Observatorium follows the [CNCF Code of Conduct](https://github.com/cncf/foundation/blob/master/code-of-conduct.md).
-Additionally, our team members can be contacted directly for code of conduct abuse, as described below.
+Additionally, our team members can be contacted directly concerning code of conduct abuse, as described below.

 # Enforcement